-- For information about how to specify note lengths, see step 4 under "To insert an event" (page E-86). - You can perform the following operations during step input to insert ties and rests.
+- For information about how to specify note lengths, see step 4 under "To insert an event" (page E-94). - You can perform the following operations during step input to insert ties and rests.

 To do this: Perform this operation: Tie the note at the current cursor position with the note event immediately before it At the current cursor position, specify the length of the note you want to tie with the immediately preceding note event.
-Press the R-11 ((TIE) button.
+Press the R-11 (~(TIE)) button.
 This adds the length of the note you specified in step 1 to the length of the note immediately preceding it.
 At this time, the cursor will move forward by the timing of the added amount.
-A B A C A Preceding note event B A C C Current cursor position C Current cursor position after process Insert a rest before the current cursor position At the current cursor position, specify a note that is the same length as the rest you want to insert.
+A B B A C B A C A B A C A C A Insert a rest before the current cursor position At the current cursor position, specify a note that is the same length as the rest you want to insert.
 Press the R-5 (REST) button.
 The cursor will move forward by the length of the note you specified in step 1.
-B Current cursor position © Cursor position after process
+B Current cursor position C C Cursor position after process